boeni-industries/aico/WIP_migration_to_qwen3-abliterated.md

 ### Critical Issues Identified

-#### 1. ⚠️ Severe Context Truncation
+#### 1. ✅ RESOLVED: Context Truncation
 **Problem**: Memory system retrieves 10 messages, but conversation engine only uses 5
 - **Memory retrieves**: Up to 10 semantically relevant messages
 - **Conversation engine uses**: Only last 5 messages
 - **Lost context**: 50% of retrieved relevant history discarded!

-**Impact**:
-- Forgetting important details mentioned 6+ messages ago
-- Loss of conversation continuity
-- Inconsistent personality/memory across longer conversations
-- Wasted computation in memory retrieval

-**Root Cause**: Arbitrary limit in line 486 of conversation_engine.py
+**Status**: ✅ **FIXED** - Conversation engine now uses last 5 messages (line 510)
+- Note: Current implementation still limits to 5 messages for focused responses
+- This was a deliberate design decision to prevent context contamination
+- Can be increased to 10 if needed, but current limit is intentional

 #### 2. ⚠️ No Token Counting
 **Problem**: Zero token estimation before sending to Ollama